-The Mayor, General Manager and the Internal Audit Coordinator should attend Committee meetings as non-voting observers.
+Adopted by Council: 12/09/2023 EDMS #: 23/495378 The General Manager and the Internal Audit Coordinator should attend Committee meetings as non-voting observers.
 The external auditor (or their representative) is to be invited to each Committee meeting as an independent observer.
-The chairperson can request the Council's Chief Financial Officer, Manager Safety and Risk, Directors and other members of the Senior Management Team, any Councillors, any employee/contractor of the Council and any subject matter expert to attend committee meetings.
+The chair can request the Council's Chief Financial Officer, Manager Safety and Risk, Directors and other members of the Senior Management Team, any Councillors, any employee/contractor of the Council and any subject matter expert to attend committee meetings.
 Where requested to attend a meeting, persons must attend the meeting where possible and provide any information requested.
-Observers have no voting rights and can be excluded from a meeting by the chairperson at any time.
+Observers have no voting rights and can be excluded from a meeting by the chair at any time.